 For those considering enrolling in the Concrete Technology Course, CCAA recommends prior completion of the Concrete Practice Course and/or a minimum of five (5) years relevant industry experience.

-The course if delivered in two (2) three-day face-to-face sessions, and one (1) break where students will be required to complete work.
+The course is delivered in two (2) three-day face-to-face sessions, and one (1) break where students will be required to complete work.

 Part 1: is a three-day, face-to-face session covering 21 key learning modules.
 During this session, students will be given detailed guidance over the required work during the break.
 Students are expected to have read over provided learning materials prior to attending this component.

-Part 1A - Break: During a 7-week break (between sessions), students will be required to work on (a) case study(ies); mix designs, and arrange a visit to a construction materials laboratory.
+Part 1A - Break: During a break (minimum of four weeks between sessions), students will be required to work on (a) case study(ies); mix designs, and arrange a visit to a construction materials laboratory.
 Outcomes from these activities will be assessed for correctness and competency and will contribute to the students' final score.